angular/angular/guides/theming.md

 file (e.g., `unicorn-app-theme.scss`).

 If you're not using the Angular CLI, you can use any existing Sass tooling to build the file (such as gulp-sass or grunt-sass).
-The simplest approach is to use the `node-sass` CLI; you simply run:
+The simplest approach is to use the `sass` CLI; you simply run:
 ```
-node-sass src/unicorn-app-theme.scss dist/unicorn-app-theme.css
+sass src/unicorn-app-theme.scss dist/unicorn-app-theme.css
 ```
 Then include the output file in your index.html.